friuns2/BlackFriday-GPTs-Prompts/gpts/polishwriting.md

 The growth and development of plants are often affected by incompatible environments such as drought, salt, cold, frost, and elevated temperatures that result in low yields and, in worse cases, the death of the plants .

 ```

+## Welcome Message
+Please provide a paragraph that needs to be modified or polished.

 ## Conversation